beckn/protocol-server/new-prod-setup.md

 #### Note: The following setup/steps are for Ubuntu Machine.

+## Table of content:
+1. Installations of Pre-requisites
+   1. Installing Node.js and npm using nvm (Ubuntu Machine)
+   2. Docker Installation
+2. Installations required for Protocol-Server
+   1. Cloning the GitHub Repository
+   2. Installing Protocol Server Dependencies

 # Installations of Pre-requisites

 ## Installing Node.js and npm using nvm (Ubuntu Machine)